zestylife/EuNet/README.md

 # EuNet C# (.NET, .NET Core, Unity)

-Easy Unity Network(EuNet)은 멀티플레이 게임을 위한 네트워크 솔루션입니다.
+Easy Unity Network (EuNet) is a network solution for multiplayer games.

-TCP, UDP, RUDP 프로토콜을 이용하여 Server-Client, Peer to Peer 통신을 지원합니다.
+Supports Server-Client, Peer to Peer communication using TCP, UDP, and RUDP protocols.

-P2P(Peer to Peer)의 경우에는 홀펀칭(Hole Punching)을 지원하여 최대한 직접 통신을 시도하며, 불가능할 경우 자동으로 서버를 통해 Relay 되어 잘 무사히 전달됩니다.
+In the case of P2P (Peer to Peer), supports hole punching and tries to communicate directly as much as possible, and if it is impossible, automatically relayed through the server.

-Action MORPG, MOBA, Channel Based MMORPG, Casual Multiplayer Game (예를 들어 League of Legends, Among Us, Kart Rider, Diablo 등) 을 개발하는데 적합합니다.
+Great for developing Action MORPG, MOBA, Channel Based MMORPG, Casual Multiplayer Game (e.g. League of Legends, Among Us, Kart Rider, Diablo, etc.).

-.Net Standard 2.0 을 기반으로 제작되었으므로 멀티플랫폼(Windows, Linux, Android, iOS 등)이 지원되며, .Net Core 기반의 서버와 Unity3D 기반 클라이언트에 최적화되어 개발되었습니다.
+Produced based on .Net Standard 2.0, multiplatform supported(Windows, Linux, Android, iOS, etc.), and is optimized for .Net Core-based servers and Unity3D-based clients.

 ## Table of Contents